Our Media Is Currently Best Viewed On Instagram. Subscribe on Substack and Find Select Pieces On Yahoo News.

 Let’s talk about what happened to Jaahnavi Kandula

-Collective Liberation, Black Lives Matter, Diaspora Samanta Krishnapillai (she/her) Collective Liberation, Black Lives Matter, Diaspora Samanta Krishnapillai (she/her)
+Collective Liberation, Black Lives Matter, Diaspora, not your model minority Samanta Krishnapillai (she/her) Collective Liberation, Black Lives Matter, Diaspora, not your model minority Samanta Krishnapillai (she/her)

 Let’s talk about what happened to Jaahnavi Kandula